lightheaded/tom.readme/README.md

 We have a **team meeting** once a month.
 This is the place to rant about things that bother you and need to be changed.
 It is also a place for figuring out solutions to those rants.
 Venting is good, but venting about same things for several months is not.
 So this is where we brainstorm possible ways to solve the problems – not the final solutions, but which steps need to be taken by whom in order for us not to rant about this particular thing next time.
 Here I also give updates about some new information from within the company and celebrate when someone did something exceptionally well (yes, let's not forget positive feedback).

 You can ping me 24/7.
 I like to respond quickly and don't ever mind weighing in be it off-hours or not.
-I might not respond when I'm asleep though.
+I *might* not respond when I'm asleep though.

 I like to discuss things.
 Unless it is a disproportionately heavy week, don't wait until 1-1 to sync quick things or brainstorm for ideas.
 I will tell you if we should leave it to next 1-1.

-My main hours are usually from around 9:30 to 17:30.
+My main hours are usually from around 9:30 to 17:30, with quite a bit of variability.
 I usually exercise before work and have errands to run right after work.
-Often I sprinkle some of the work over the evening hours as for some reason I feel inspired at around 22:00.
+For some time periods this schedule does not hold true at all, and it's fine.
+Often I sprinkle some of the work over the evening hours as sometimes I feel inspired right then.

 I tend to work a bit on weekends. **I do not expect that you work on weekends or off-hours**, unless it is urgent or you are on call, of course.
 If you feel that you **are forced or have** to work outside of normal hours, let's talk and find out the reason.
 This should not be happening.
 If you feel like you want to do it, I hold no gripe against you.

 I sometimes go out of office for half a day to focus on one particular thing without interruption.
 Initially writing this README, for example.
 I am off the grid at that time.

 My calendar is sacred and I don't use it as a task list, so it actually reflects my availability most of the times.
-If my time slot is free, you can book it.
+If my time slot is free, you can book it without asking.
+It's good to let me know if the meeting is not straightforward though.
 1-1 slots can usually be moved, other meetings seldom can be.

 ## Expectations of you

 I am not good at your job.
 You are very good at your job.

 My peace-time leadership philosophy involves a lot of freedom for you.
 This implies more responsibility on your shoulders.
-The primary recipients of my attention are people development, team building and lastly our team's way of work (portfolio, processes), in that order.
+The primary recipients of my attention are: people development, team building and lastly our team's way of work (portfolio, processes), in that order.

 I believe that technical shortcomings are best seen and felt by the people who work with them day-to-day.
 So if you feel that something is not right and should be done differently, I am happy to help any way I can, but I will not take it on myself to fix it because it's not the focal point of my job.
 It's yours.